GoogleChrome/chrome-extensions-samples/functional-samples/tutorial.reading-time/README.md

 ## Overview

-_Describe how the sample demonstrates the API or use case and briefly describe how to use it._
 This sample demonstrates how developers can use content scripts which employ Document Object Models to read and change the content of a page.
 In this instance, the extension checks to find an article element, counts all the words inside of it, and then creates a paragraph that estimates the total reading time for that article.

 ## Running this extension